Business Spending: Going Faster Unless Chip Shortages Intervene

 Kiplinger’s latest forecast on business equipment spending

-Likely beneficiaries include makers of industrial robots and 3D printers.
-Robots remove the need for worries about physical distancing of the workforce.
+Likely beneficiaries of the spending binge include makers of industrial robots and 3D printers.
+Workers are in short supply in manufacturing.
+Robots can help, and they reduce the need for worries about social distancing among workers.
 37% of U.S. assembly plants plan to invest in 3D printers, a record high.
 Interest is also high in collaborative robots, which work in close contact with humans instead of as stand-alone ‘bots.
 31% of assemblers are currently using the technology or plan to within the next year, and 17% within two to three years.

-A boost for purchases of oilfield equipment seems likely, now that the price of West Texas Intermediate crude oil has surpassed $50 per barrel, its highest level since early March.
+A boost for purchases of oilfield equipment seems likely, now that the price of West Texas Intermediate crude oil has surpassed $60 per barrel, its highest level since the beginning of 2020.
 The number of active drilling rigs has been on a steady upward path since the beginning of October.

-- 2GDP: Growth Estimates Keep RisingKiplinger’s latest forecast for the GDP growth rate
+- 2Strong First Quarter for GDP is Foretaste of More to ComeKiplinger’s latest forecast for the GDP growth rate

-- 6Business Spending: Strong Momentum Into New Year - currently readingKiplinger’s latest forecast on business equipment spending
+- 6Business Spending: Going Faster Unless Chip Shortages Intervene - currently readingKiplinger’s latest forecast on business equipment spending

-- 7Energy: Bitter Cold Ramps Up DemandKiplinger's latest forecast on the direction of energy prices
+- 7Gasoline Prices in Temporary LullKiplinger's latest forecast on the direction of energy prices

-- 8Housing: Rising Residential Construction Points to Solid Start of YearKiplinger's latest forecast on housing starts and home sales
+- 8Housing Recovers from Weather-related SlowdownKiplinger’s latest forecast on housing starts and home sales

-- 9Retail: Sales Jump in January on Stimulus ChecksKiplinger’s latest forecast on retail sales and consumer spending.
+- 9Retail: Further Strength Likely After March SurgeKiplinger’s latest forecast on retail sales and consumer spending.

-- 10Trade: Deficit Will Widen Only 1% in 2021Kiplinger's latest forecast on the direction of the trade deficit.
+- 10Trade Deficit Hits New RecordKiplinger's latest forecast on the direction of the trade deficit.